Seán Hoare: Dundalk

-Hoare scored six goals in 82 league appearances to help win the two Premier Division title's in 2018 & 20019.
-He also helped Dundalk win the 2019 League Cup and the 2018 FAI Cup.
-In the 2020 Europa League third qualifying round, he scored in the penalty shoot-out against Sheriff Tiraspol helping Dundalk qualify for the playoffs.
-He featured regularly for Dundalk FC in the 2020–21 UEFA Europa League group stage, scoring in the final group game against Arsenal, but lost 4-2.
-On the 6th December 2020, He scored in the 111 minute of extra time in the 2020 FAI Cup Final in a 4–2 win over Shamrock Rovers at the Aviva Stadium.
+On 12 December 2016, Hoare signed for league Champions Dundalk ahead of the 2017 season.
+Hoare scored six goals in 82 league appearances to help win the two Premier Division titles in 2018 and 2019.
+He also helped Dundalk win the 2019 League of Ireland Cup and the 2018 FAI Cup.
+In the 2020–21 UEFA Europa League third qualifying round, he scored in the penalty shoot-out against Sheriff Tiraspol helping his side qualify for the playoffs.
+He featured regularly for Dundalk in the 2020–21 UEFA Europa League group stage, scoring in the final group game in a 4–2 loss to Arsenal at the Aviva Stadium.
+On 6 December 2020, He scored in the 111 minute of extra time in the 2020 FAI Cup Final in a 4–2 win over Shamrock Rovers at the Aviva Stadium.

+Shamrock Rovers

+On 14 December 2020, Hoare signed for Shamrock Rovers ahead of the 2021 season.
+He scored 8 goals in 129 appearances during his 4 seasons at the club, in which he helped them win 3 league titles and also saw him feature in the group stages of the UEFA Conference League in both 2022 and 2024.

+Return to St Patrick's Athletic

+On 2 January 2025, it was announced that Hoare had returned to his first senior club St Patrick's Athletic on a multi-year contract.
+After suffering an injury in his side's final pre-season game, he missed a number of the early weeks season through injury, having to wait until 28 March 2025 for his second league debut for the club, in what was also his 100th appearance for them in all competitions, when he replaced Tom Grivosti from the bench in a 2–1 win away to Waterford.

 International career

 Hoare was called up to the Republic of Ireland under-21 team for the first time, on 5 November 2014 by manager Noel King for the friendlies against United States under-21 and Russia under-21, following an excellent debut season in the League of Ireland.
 He made his debut for the under-21s on 17 November 2014 when he came on as a substitute in the 73rd minute against Russia under-21 in a 2–2 draw at the Marbella football centre.
-His second appearance came on 21 February 2015 when he captained the side against the Republic of Ireland Amateur International's.
+His second appearance came on 21 February 2015 when he captained the side against the Republic of Ireland Amateur Internationals.